- Location: New York

 - Any other physical or mental impairment not previously listed that constitutes an equal degree of disability, and imposes unusual hardship in the use of public transportation and prevents the person from getting around without great difficulty.

-If you have a temporary condition that renders you unable to walk without a cane, crutches, walker, or other assisting device, you may obtain a temporary parking permit that's valid for up to six months.
+If you have a temporary condition that renders you unable to walk without a cane, crutches, walker, or other assisting device, you may obtain a temporary parking permit.

 Disabled parking permits are issued locally, not by the DMV.
 Bring a completed Form MV-664.1 or doctor's statement about your disability to the agency in your area that issues parking permits―usually the office of your city clerk, town clerk, or village clerk.
 Permits are free, and you don't need to be a licensed driver or own a vehicle to have one.
 You may use a permit in any vehicle in which you are riding.